Welcome to Miller Lake

 Miller Lake is a cottage community located halfway between Lion's head & Tobermory.

-There are several businesses local in the area - Theres a pottery, a Candle Shop, 2 family campgrounds, a cafe and gift shop and several rental cottages.
+There are several businesses local in the area - There's a pottery, 2 family campgrounds, a cafe and gift shop, and several rental cottages.
+There is also a public boat launch.

 Millers Family Camp offers waterfront cottages and treed campsites for a relaxing family vacation on the Bruce Peninsula - in Bruce County, Ontario Canada.
 Located along Miller Lake, a warm inland lake, Miller's Family Camp has excellent swimming, fishing, and boating plus a sandy beach for your enjoyment.